Trendletters

 Trendletter #7 (06/2023)

-New Employment Models (RU)
+Proliferation of New Employment Models

 Today, part of the labor relations is being transferred to a digital environment that provides a rapid exchange of information and the results of intellectual activity.
 At the same time, the mobility of the population is growing, the attitude to work is changing.
 All this leads to the spread of non-standard forms of employment.
 Digital technologies provide communication between employees and employers at any distance and at any time, and allow organizing work processes in a new way.
 Partial and remote employment, freelancing, platform employment, outsourcing, employee sharing are becoming widespread